-Plasma Cell Pododermatitis often improve temporarily when given corticosteroids, but the problem comes back.
-Doxycycline antibiotic and medications that aid in blood flow (pentoxifylline) will occasionally give temporary relief as well.
+Plasma Cell Pododermatitis often improve temporarily when the cat is given corticosteroids.
+But the problem comes back once the drug’s effect has worn off.
+Doxycycline antibiotic and medications that aid in blood flow (pentoxifylline) will occasionally give short term relief as well.

 When tissue from the affected foot pads is examined by pathologists, the most remarkable finding is the presence of abnormally high numbers of plasma cells.
 These cells are a component of your cat’s immune system.
 They generally rush to an area of the body that is perceived to have been invaded by some foreign agent.
 When this problem occurs and no foreign agent is present, we call it an autoimmune phenomenon and assume that the cat’s body mistakenly perceives some portion of its normal tissue as being a foreign agent.

 Many cats go on years with intermittent, mild foot pad inflammation that requires no treatment.
 In others, it can become debilitating.
 Veterinarians rely on medications that suppress the cat’s immune system to keep these difficult cases under control.
 However, the use of any of these medications, other than for brief periods, bring problems of their own.
 Cyclosporine (Atopica®) is one of those agents.

 You can read a scientific article on plasma cell Pododermatitis here.